dashpay/docs/merchants/getting-started.rst

 A range of Point of Sale systems are available.
-Many function as an app or simple website serving a checkout interface and QR code generator, while others support custom features such as NFC or InstantSend support and dedicated checkout hardware.
+Many function as an app or simple website serving a checkout interface and QR code generator, while others support custom features such as NFC or a rewards scheme.

 +---------------------------------------------------------------+---------+----------------+-----------+---------+---------------------------------------------------------------------+
 | Name                                                          | App?    | Web interface? | Hardware? | NFC?    | Notes                                                               |